mvolkmann/MyUnixEnv/notes/11tyNotes.md

 Serving only prebuilt pages provides great site performance.
 JavaScript code can optionally be included for dynamic functionality.

-## Why use a static site generator?

-- static sites provide excellent runtime performance
-- the supported markup/templating options are typically easier to write and understand than HTML
-- can start from a pre-built site to speed development

 ## Resources

 See the project home page at [11ty.dev](http://11ty.dev).